-10.3 Default output via building automation - X92
+10.2 Load controller via building automation system X92

-To control the LMV26 / LMV36, building automation system can predefine an output via a bus system.
+To control the LMV36, the building automation system can predefine an output via a bus system.
+The building automation system is connected to the LMV36 via the X92 interface.

-Building automation system is connected to the LMV26 / LMV36 via the X92 interface.
 Burner startup can take place only when contact X5-03 pin 1 is closed (load controller ON / OFF).

-Further information on connecting the building automation system to the LMV26 / LMV36 can be found in this documentation in section Connection to superordinated systems and the user documentation Modbus (A7541).
+Further information on connecting the building automation system to the LMV36 can be found in this documentation in section Connection to superordinated systems and the user documentation Modbus (A7541).